lit/lit/packages/labs/eleventy-plugin-lit/README.md

-For hydrating interactive components on the client, you should include `lit/experimental-hydrate-support.js` along with the component definitions used (it may be included in the same bundle passed to the eleventy plugin if serving bundled sources on the client) _at the bottom of the page_.
+For hydrating interactive components on the client, you should include `lit/experimental-hydrate-support.js` along with the component definitions used (it may be included in the same bundle passed to the eleventy plugin if serving bundled sources to the client) _at the bottom of the page_.
 When server-rendering components, you should load definitions after components have been parsed.

 Most browsers (excluding Chrome 90+) will also need to load and invoke the `@webcomponents/template-shadowroot` ponyfill prior to registering component definitions: